logicalahara/tkssharma.com/content/posts/2020-02-13-Production-checks-on-node-js.md

 ![](https://cdn-images-1.medium.com/max/4000/0*5dsVjJfvyxv4cXUR.png)

-PM2 Plus allows you to have an extended view of all your apps and databases in one single place, at real-time or through history. **Stop ssh in all your servers one by one**, instead, save time by having a condensed infrastructure plus view.
+PM2 Plus allows you to have an extended view of all your apps and databases in one single place, at real-time or through history.
+Stop ssh in all your servers one by one, instead, save time by having a condensed infrastructure plus view.

 [Quick Start](https://pm2.io/doc/en/plus/quick-start/)

 ![](https://cdn-images-1.medium.com/max/4000/0*5xqdOnVhDl4K77Mf.png)

-Expose the important variables from your Node.js applications source code and display them as performance metrics on the PM2 Plus dashboard. **Monitor values that matter.**
+Expose the important variables from your Node.js applications source code and display them as performance metrics on the PM2 Plus dashboard.
+Monitor values that matter.

 [Configuration](https://pm2.io/doc/en/plus/guide/configuration/)